 Almost ready for guests!

-Guides also go out on their own to check their traditional wildlife routes for signs of wildlife and for any damage to the routes that might prevent the tundra rhinos, 6-wheelers and zodiaks from traversing them.
-Similar basic routes are followed in an effort to protect the delicate tundra and sensitive environment.
+Guides also go out on their own to check their traditional routes for signs of wildlife and for any damage that might prevent the tundra rhinos, 6-wheelers and Zodiacs from traversing them.
+Similar basic routes are followed every season in an effort to protect the delicate tundra landscape.

 Finally, we’re ready for guests, wildlife and polar bears!

 When most people start researching a trip to see polar bears in Canada, they usually discover the traditional polar bear viewing months of October and November in Churchill, Manitoba, but at Churchill Wild’s remote fly-in ecolodges on the Hudson Bay coast, our guests actually start seeing polar bears in the middle of July, shortly after these grand carnivores come off the ice.

 There’s nothing more exciting than seeing your first polar bear of the season.
 It never gets old.
 And this is the time of year when the bears are often “just-off-the-ice” pure white and gorgeous.

 To get to our polar bear lodges, you have to fly out of Churchill and into two vastly different ecosystems along the Hudson Bay coast.
 Both Seal River Heritage Lodge and Nanuk Polar Bear Lodge are members of the National Geographic Unique Lodges of the World collection and both are located deep in the heart of polar bear country, directly in the path of the polar bears as they travel up and down the coast.